travelgateX/documentation-site/content/hotelx/plugins/net-price.md

 ### Goals

 CommissionX is a plugin with an extended funcionality over **net price plugin** that allows to apply more complex bussines rules.
-This plugin defines the contracted / expected commission in cases where the provider is not able to send it via connection.
-These commissions are defined through the plugin so as not to lose the options in which we do not know the type of price sent, since this information goes to the contract level between client-provider.
-Different commissions can be applied depending on the different rules depending on the format that we will describe next.
+This plugin defines the contracted / expected commission in cases where the supplier is not able to send it via integration.
+These commissions are defined through the plugin so as not to lose the options in which we do not know the type of price sent, since this information is established at contract level between client-supplier.
+Different commissions can be applied according to the different rules depending on the format that we will describe next.

 **Observation**